dlr-gtlab/gtlab-core/docs/user/basics/02_installation.rst

 Obtaining GTlab
 ---------------

-* The community version of GTlab can be obtained from https://gtlab.de .
+* The **community version** of GTlab can be downloaded from https://gtlab.de.
-* For a DLR internal version with many more modules or if you like a license specific modules, please contact gtlab-support@dlr.de .
+* For the **DLR internal version**, which includes additional modules, or if you require licensed modules, please contact: gtlab-support@dlr.de.

 Installation Steps
 ------------------